run-house/runhouse/docs/api/run.rst

 - **From a cluster**: Load a Run that lives on a cluster by using :code:`cluster.get_run()`.
   This method takes a :code:`run_name` argument with the name of the Run to load.

-- **From a system via its path**: Load a Run from a specific folder path on system by calling the :code:`Run.from_path()` method.
-This method takes a :code:`path` argument specifying the path to the Run's folder.
+- **From a system**: Load a Run from any system by using the the :code:`rh.run()` method.
+This method takes either a :code:`path` argument specifying the path to the Run's folder, or a :code:`name` argument specifying the name of the Run to load.

 .. note::
     Each of these methods will return a :ref:`Run` object.